Partial Derivative Calculator: Higher-Order & Mixed Partials

 About the Derivative Calculator (Ordinary & Partial)

-Our versatile ordinary & partial derivative calculator allows you to calculate symbolic ordinary derivatives, such as f'(x) of single-variable functions.
-You can also calculate partial derivatives, such as Fx (also denoted as ∂f/∂x) for real-valued functions with any number of variables.
+Our versatile partial derivative calculator allows you to calculate partial derivatives, such as Fx (also denoted as ∂f/∂x) for functions with any number of variables.

-It's easy to use this ordinary and partial derivative calculator:
+Using this ordinary and partial derivative calculator is straightforward:

-The multivariable derivative calculator displays the calculated derivative (ordinary or partial) in a newly added panel.
-The derivative is presented in a format that allows you to trace the steps of differentiation, reflecting the applied rules of differentiation such as the chain rule.
+The multivariable derivative calculator displays the calculated derivative (partial or ordinary) in a newly added panel.
+The derivative is presented in a format that allows you to trace the steps of differentiation, reflecting the applied rules of differentiation such as the product rule, quotient rule or chain rule.

 You can close any panel by pressing ×.